odea-project/qAlgorithms/report/report.md

 were not always correct for unknown reasons.
-Correctness of the calculated DQS was controlled manually for both heavily reduced real data and an artificial bin with three very different bins and two points not belonging to any bin.
+Correctness of the calculated DQS was controlled manually for both heavily reduced real data and an artificial bin with three very different bins and two points that do not belong to any bin.

 A significant advantage over R and Julia implementations is that a single executable can be provided.
-This means the user is not required to install a complete programming language and scripting environment on his device or troubleshoot problems caused by future changes to packages.
-While automated package installation and version control could be implemented for both R and Julia, this is presently not the case.
+This means the user is not required to install a complete programming language and scripting environment on his device or troubleshoot problems caused by future package changes.
+This is untrue, but automated package installation and version control could be implemented for both R and Julia.
 As such, a significant improvement in terms of user-friendliness was achieved.